andreimoment/tangomanual/org/challenge/practicaethno.md

       - 5
       - 6
       - 7
-  - level: "Culture - do these at practicas"
+  - level: "Culture, do these at practicas"
     missions:
       - 60
       - 70
       - 71
       - 72
-  - level: "Music - do these at team lab - outdoors"
+  - level: "Music, do these at team lab - outdoors"
     missions:
       - 61
       - 62